Guidance to Referees and Players on Short-Range Clearances

 - Ask the player what they intend to do.
 The referee needs to know:

 - what is their intended line of aim and hence what AA they intend;

-- the type of stroke that they intend to play (i.e. stop shot or drive); and
+- the type of stroke that they intend to play (i.e. stop (stun) shot or drive); and

 - how hard they intend to play the stroke.

 - Check the separation between the balls along the line of centres.
-If the separation is <3mm, also check how far the relevant point on the SB's perimeter will travel parallel to the intended line of aim before it contacts the OB.
+If the separation is <4 mm, also check how far the relevant point on the SB's perimeter will travel parallel to the intended line of aim before it contacts the OB.

 - Ask the player to play the stroke.

-- Watch the stroke - was it along the intended AA, was it a well-executed stop shot?
-Consider the DA.
+- Watch the stroke - was it along the intended AA; was it a well-executed shot?

-- Apply the guidance given to decide whether or not to declare a fault under Rule 11.2.4 or 6.
+- Apply the guidance given (using the appropriate Table A or Table B) to decide whether or not to declare a fault under Rule 11.2.4 or 11.2.6.

 7. When to Use Tables A and B